Senha1298/OFF-APIMEDIUS/replit.md

 - **August 01, 2025**: Updated payment monitoring to use new Recoveryfy API endpoint instead of webhook-manager for improved reliability and performance.

 - **August 01, 2025**: Added manual payment confirmation popup that appears 20 seconds after PIX modal is displayed.
 Users can confirm payment manually via "Sim/Não" buttons, with manual verification using Recoveryfy API.
 Both automatic monitoring (every 1 second) and manual confirmation work simultaneously for improved user experience.

+- **August 02, 2025**: Implemented phone number collection in chat flow.
+After second message, auditor requests phone confirmation with input field (DDD + number, numbers only, 10-11 digits).
+Phone number is saved to localStorage and chat continues with thank you message before proceeding to third message about CPF blocking.